Fall/Winter Youth Activities

 Formerly Level III - Stroke Development

-Required: Passing of Beginner 2 (formerly Level II)
+Continuing ORD Student: Passing of Beginner 2 (formerly Level II)

 Students will work in deep water, begin diving, perform the front and back crawl strokes, and are ready to learn the elementary backstroke.